fideloper/Mailman/README.md

 A CodeIgniter library for using various third-party email systems.

+## Why is this useful?
+Many web-apps are not using email platform services instead of their own server or SMTP solutions.
+This library provides a way for you to use any of these third-party libraries.

+For instance, if you reach a daily limit on AmazonSES, you can quickly and effortessly switch over to Mandrill by simply changing a configuration, instead of editing your code anywhere emails are sent.

+## The nerdier reason why
+This library has a generic Interface and implementing Abstract class.
+Mail transport classes such as AmazonSES or Mandrill extend this abstract class and compose their related third-party libraries (amazon_ses, mandrill PHP sdk).

+**Why is this cool?** This means that any code you write in your application using the Mailman library will always use the same methods no matter which email transport you use.

+> If you change from Amazon to Mandrill or another third-party email system, you only need to change a configuration, rather than changes in your code.

+OOP is good!

 ## Dependencies
 This library will depend on any third-party email libraries you use.
+These libraries are referred to as "Transports."

-Out of the box, this uses [Amazon SES](http://aws.amazon.com/ses/), which depends on [this SES library](https://github.com/joelcox/codeigniter-amazon-ses) by Joël Cox (Not included).
+Out of the box, Mailman uses [Amazon SES](http://aws.amazon.com/ses/), which depends on [this SES library](https://github.com/joelcox/codeigniter-amazon-ses) by Joël Cox (Not included).

-An upcoming future addition to provide support for [Mandrill](http://mandrill.com/) will depend on a Mandrill library.
+### Update!
+Mailman now also supports [Mandrill](http://mandrill.com/) for use as a transport!

 ## Documentation